 Upon creation of the PPC in January 2008, this matter was reassigned from the IOC to the PPC.
 PPC has received status reports on this referral in October 2008, June and October 2010, November 2011, November 2012 and, most recently, in December 2013.
-The Committee has reviewed the transition of welfare fraud collections from the former

-Office of Revenue Collection to the Employment and Human Services Department; the fraud caseload and percentage of fraud findings; fraud prosecutions and the number of convictions; and the amounts recovered.
+The Committee has reviewed the transition of welfare fraud collections from the former Office of Revenue Collection to the Employment and Human Services Department; the fraud caseload and percentage of fraud findings; fraud prosecutions and the number of convictions; and the amounts recovered.

 The Committee received an annual report on this subject from the District Attorney and Employment and Human Services Director on September 26, 2016.
 The Committee wishes to continue monitoring the performance of the welfare fraud program annually.
-It is recommended that this matter be retained on referral.

 The Committee did not receive an update on this topic in 2017, but would like the issue to remain on referral to the Committee for future oversight.